What Is Sedation Dentistry and Is It Right for You?

 - Oral Sedatives

 There are a wide variety of oral sedatives that can help patients relax for dental work.
 Patients can take medication up to a day before the procedure to prepare themselves.
 Drugs often used for oral sedation include diazepam, triazolam, zaleplon, lorazepam, and hydroxyzine.
-The shelf-life and intensity of these oral sedatives varies so your dentist will need to suggest the one that’s right for you.
+The shelf-life and intensity of these oral sedatives vary so your dentist will need to suggest the one that’s right for you.

 - Intravenous Sedatives

-Intravenous sedation is used for general anesthesia, most commonly in hospital procedures.
+Intravenous sedation is used for general anesthesia, most commonly in-hospital procedures.
 This type of sedation completely knocks you out so you have no perception or memory of your dental procedure.
 Intravenous sedation can also put you into a “twilight sleep” where you’re not totally unconscious but are still very groggy.
 General anesthesia isn’t advised, except for the most invasive dental work, as the side effects of sedation itself can be severe and take a long time to wear off.

 Phobia of the dentist is very real and significantly impacts people’s decision to proceed with dental work.
 Between 9-15% of people avoid seeing the dentist because of anxiety.
-In a survey, people who eschew dental work were asked what their main reason for doing so was and out of those surveyed, 36% said fear.
+In a survey, people who eschew dental work were asked what their main reason for doing so was, and out of those surveyed, 36% said fear.

 Avoiding the dentist puts you at far greater risk for all manner of oral health issues, both medical and aesthetic.
 Those who don’t make the dentist part of their annual routine are more prone to tooth decay, cavities, and degradation of essential structures such as gums and jaw bone.